7 Tips for Starting a Successful Homeschool Nature Club

 6. Who teaches during club time?

-Depending on the make-up of the group, one parent can take responsibility for being the main planner/teacher, or parents can take turns planning and teaching.
+Depending on the group, one parent can take responsibility for being the central planner/teacher, or parents can take turns planning and teaching.
 Sometimes, you might even take field trips to nature areas where a professional teacher leads the class.
-In any case, it’s nice when a general plan of study is mapped out for the duration of the class in order to ensure several topics are covered and several different destinations chosen.
+In any case, it’s nice when a general plan of study is mapped out for the class duration to ensure several topics are covered, and several different destinations are chosen.

 7. How long should one nature club meeting last?